Important Information for Students

 Restrictions on Enrolment in Subjects

 The University may restrict enrolments in subjects where numbers are in excess of those that a College can teach efficiently or for which it can provide adequate physical resources.
-Where a subject is oversubscribed, students adversely affected should consult their College Dean, Division Registrar or Academic Adviser.
+Where a subject is oversubscribed, students adversely affected should consult their College Dean or Academic Adviser.

 Tuition Contact Hours

 The hours of tuition for any subject may be modified or combined but in total will not exceed the hours published in this Handbook.
 Unless otherwise advised, classes should commence on the hour and finish at or before ten (10) minutes to the hour.
 For students studying on campus, the published Timetable must be consulted for the days and times when lectures, tutorials, workshops etc. are scheduled.
 The University is under no obligation to replace classes which would have fallen on a day that is a public holiday or is otherwise lost by circumstances beyond the University’s control.
 However, where classes are scheduled to be held on a day that is lost, Divisions and Colleges may make alternative teaching or study arrangements if they believe that achievement of student learning outcomes will be adversely affected.